Scott MTB Elite Boa Lady Review

 Stability and Control

-Scott rates the shoe's stiffness as a 7 on a scale from 6 — 10, with 6 being described as "offering enough stiffness for a straight pedaling response without losing flexibility…".
+Scott rates the shoe's stiffness as a 7 on a scale from 6 - 10, with 6 being described as “offering enough stiffness for a straight pedaling response without losing flexibility…”.
 Our testers feel the MTB Elite Boa Lady's power transfer to be quite good, we were able to apply ample pressure to the pedals throughout our pedal stroke and could comfortably stand and press into the pedals on most descents.
 The sole is comprised of nylon and composite.
 In combination, this offers better power transfer than nylon or fiberglass soles due to the increased stiffness.
-We did find that on very rough terrain littered with baseball to baby head sized rocks, that we could feel some trail feedback into our feet, causing them to ache mildly.
+We did find that on very rough terrain littered with baseball to baby head-sized rocks, that we could feel some trail feedback into our feet, causing them to ache mildly.
 However, this feedback is less than most other shoes we tested at a similar weight, helping it earn higher marks in this metric.

 The MTB Elite Boa Lady has just 1 1/8" of fore/aft cleat adjustment, which we found to be more in line with the adjustment offered by the more cross-country style shoes we tested.
 However, we were able to find our ideal cleat position by placing them all the way back towards the mid-foot.
-In this location, there is less side to side between the cleat and the lugs of the sticky rubber outsole due to the cleat opening tapering towards the mid-foot.
+In this location, there is less side-to-side space between the cleat and the lugs of the sticky rubber outsole due to the cleat opening tapering towards the mid-foot.
 For those who use a wider cleat, we suggest checking to ensure there is enough space between the cleat and the lug to comfortably be able to unclip.

 Comfort